How to leave New York residency [Guide + FAQ]

 11) Acknowledge key factors

-New York considers multiple factors for domicile status, including home, time spent, business ties, location of valuables, and family location.
-Make sure you feel confident on as many of these as you can.
+New York considers multiple factors for domicile status, including home, time spent in each location, business ties, location of valuables, and family location.
+Make sure you feel confident of as many of these as you can.

 12) Anticipate an audit